LawnGnome/c-sdk/GUIDE.md

   newrelic_set_transaction_timing(txn, now_us(), 2000000);
   newrelic_end_transaction(&txn);
 ```

+You can find working examples of transaction and segment timing calls
+in `examples/ex_timing.c` and `examples/ex_segment.c`.

 All told, this pair of API calls offers users a powerful means to customize
 transaction and segment timing values according to their systems' needs.
 But